Are you being driven round the twist by your dog’s toy squeaking? If so, you might be wondering why a squeaking sound is so rewarding for your pooch.

 While playing with a favorite squeaky toy can offer enrichment for your dog, they should always be supervised.
 The squeakers can present a choking hazard and, in extreme cases, can cause your dog to become over-aroused.

-When used appropriately, however, squeaker toys can prevent boredom and are a useful training aid.
+When used appropriately, however, squeaker toys can prevent boredom and are a useful training aid for your dog.